I will share some cultural differences I have noticed based on my personal experience working in American and Japanese companies.

 This is where the lines begin to blur.
 Meetings are usually the same wherever you go, I’ve found.
 There is usually an opening greeting from the person leading the discussion, ideas are shared, and then other announcements are made that pertain to everyone in the room.
 However, it is the matter in which this news is communicated that is different.

-The same applies to when you speak with customers.
-In America, for example, while you may take on a slightly politer tone, there are no grammatical points that alter the level of respect your show towards said customer.
+The same applies to when you speak with the customers.
+In America, for example, while you may take on a slightly politer tone, there are no grammatical points that alter the level of respect you show towards the said customer.
 In Japan, you again apply the rules of ‘keigo.

 The other difference between Eastern and Western business would be the Japanese concept of 「飛び込み営業」which has to deal with visiting companies without making an appointment.
 For a person to approach a company to sell a service or product without setting up a meeting time in many Western countries is unthinkable.
 You would be turned away immediately.
 Turns out, making cold-calls and visiting locations randomly is slightly less of a nuisance in Japan.